-First New Confirmation of this Invasive Species in Connecticut Since 1998
+First New Confirmation of this Invasive Species in Connecticut - 1998

-The Connecticut Department of Environmental Protection (DEP) today announced that the aquatic invasive species, Zebra mussel, has been discovered in Lake Zoar and Lake Lillinonah, two large impoundments on the Housatonic River in western Connecticut.
+The Connecticut Department of Environmental Protection (DEEP) have confirmed that the aquatic invasive species, Zebra mussel, have been discovered in Lake Zoar and Lake Lillinonah, two large impoundments on the Housatonic River in western Connecticut.

-This is the first report of a new infestation since zebra mussels were first discovered in Connecticut in 1998 in East and West Twin Lakes in Salisbury.
+The report of an infestation of zebra mussels was first discovered in Connecticut in 1998 in East and West Twin Lakes in Salisbury.
 While only small numbers of the zebra mussels have been discovered so far – and it could take a relatively long period of time for them to have an impact - At this point it is uncertain if the mussels found in Lakes Lillinonah and Zoar are the result of downstream migration from upstream sources or the result of a separate introduction.

 Actions anglers and boaters can take to prevent the spread of zebra mussels include:

 Completely drain all water from the boat, including bilge water, livewells and engine cooling systems.

 Inspect your boat, trailer, and equipment.
 Remove and discard all aquatic plants and animals you may have picked up while on the water.

 Rinse boat, trailer and equipment with tap water.
 A bleach solution can be used to clean livewells.
 Dispose of all rinse material properly!